Docs Menu

 This page provides answers to some frequently asked questions we have encountered.
 If you have additional questions please contact MongoDB Support.

-During an ongoing sync, you can write to any non-synced namespaces in the destination cluster as long as the source cluster doesn’t include a namespace with the same name.
 If you write to a synced namespace before issuing a commit and while canWrite is false, the behavior is undefined.
-To avoid this undefined behavior, you can enable write blocking.
+To ensure that you don't write to any synced namespaces, enable write blocking.

-To check the value of canCommit or canWrite, call the progress API endpoint.
+To check the value of canWrite, call the progress API endpoint.

 Yes, mongosync can run on its own hardware. mongosync does not have to run on the servers that host your MongoDB instances.
 When mongosync runs on its own hardware, it can use an operating system (OS) that is different than the OS on the source or destination clusters.